j0giwa/ansible/README.md

 * paru

 ## In this Repository
-* Postinstall-setup wizzard for Arch systems
+* Postinstall-setup wizzard for Arch based systems
-* More or less usefull Scripts either written by me or complied from various sources
+* More or less usefull scripts, either written by myself, or complied from various sources
-* Dotfiles for various programms i use, or have used at some point
+* Dotfiles for various programms i use, or had used at some point

 ### Configs
 #### WM's